jacksonx9/ManjaroSetup/README.md

 ### Others

-octave-5.1.0-4 has a bug, downgrade to previous version.
+octave-5.1.0-4 has a bug with `PAUSE`, downgrade to previous version.
 Recommend:

 ```Linux
 DOWNGRADE_FROM_ALA=1 downgrade octave